Western Main Line

 The Western Main Line (Västra stambanan) is the main state-owned railway line between Stockholm and Gothenburg in Sweden.
 Its construction began in 1856 and it opened for service in 1862.

-Maintained by the Swedish Transport Administration, the Western Main Line is electrified and consists entirely of double track, except the four-track sections between Gothenburg Central Station and Olskroken (2 km), in Järna (5 km), and south of Stockholm, between Flemingsberg and Stockholm Södra station, about 14 km.
+Maintained by the Swedish Transport Administration, the Western Main Line is electrified and consists entirely of double track, except the four-track sections between Gothenburg Central Station and Olskroken (2 km), and between Järna (5 km), and Stockholm Södra station, about 46 km.
 The last section between Stockholm Södra station and Stockholm Central Station runs mainly on a two track bridge.
 Before the Stockholm City Line was opened in 2017, the bridge was a serious bottleneck, as all trains had to use the same tracks.

 Operating speed

 The maximum speed on the line is 200 km/h.
-This speed is only attained by the X 2000 tilting high-speed trains and some regional trains.
-The InterCity trains are limited to 160 km/h due to the rolling stock.
-A section of the line, between Skövde and Töreboda, is the longest straight section of railway in Sweden, with almost 40 km of track without a curve, and used in speed trials.
+A section of the line, between Skövde and Töreboda, is the longest straight section of railway in Sweden, with almost 40 km of track without a curve, and has therefore been used in speed trials.
 The current Swedish speed record of 303 km/h was achieved here by a X50 "Regina" EMU.
 The line has always been known for its high speeds.
 As early as the 1950s, the Rapid engines travelled the route at 150 km/h.

 Future plans

+Götalandsbanan

-There are plans to build a high-speed line between Stockholm and Gothenburg, south of lake Vättern, Götalandsbanan.
-The route would be operational somewhere around the mid 21st century, and capable of speeds of more than 300 km/h.
-However, this would only cut the travel time by about 40 minutes (the fastest connection today is a non-stop X 2000 service which covers the 455 km in 2 hours and 52 minutes, at an average speed of 159 km/h), but connect more large cities to the Stockholm–Gothenburg line (Borås, Jönköping, Linköping, Norrköping).
+There were previously plans to build a high-speed line between Stockholm and Gothenburg, south of lake Vättern, Götalandsbanan.
+The route would capable of speeds of 320 km/h.
+The purpose of the railway was to reduce travel times between Stockholm and Gothenburg to 2 hours and 15 minutes, while also connecting more large cities, such as Jönköping and Borås, to the high speed railway.

+In 2022, the newly elected Kristersson cabinet cancelled the high speed railway plans citing economic concerns, asking the Swedish Transport Administration to instead prioritize maintenance on the current railways.

+Two new tracks between Gothenburg and Alingsås

+The current dual track railway between Gothenburg and Alingsås is one of the most crowded sections of the Western Main Line, with high speed trains, commuter trains, regional trains and cargo trains all being present and competing for capacity.
+In April of 2026, the Swedish government announced it would allocate 4,2 billion SEK to build to new tracks between the two cities.
+As of now, there is no estimated date for when the project will be finished.